helgi/deis/contrib/aws-production/README.md

 There are two ways to configure a cluster, configuring ENV vars on the system or generating a template a head of time and feeding that into the provision script.

-* `python generate-template.py --help` will give you all the available options (beaware, there are a lot of options)
+`./generate-template.py --help` will give you all the available optionsm including ENV vars (beaware, there are a lot of options)
-* See the bottom for all availble ENV options

 Here is how to isolate the data plane into its own autoscaling group but also colocate the router with 6 minimum instances, using ENV vars